-1. Temporary roads used during project implementation would be obliterated and landings would be scarified upon completion of project activities.
-Culverts would be removed and cross-drain ditches or water bars would be installed as needed.
-Disturbed ground would be seeded and mulched and available logging slash, logs, or root wads would be placed across the road or landing surface.
-Post-harvest motorized access would be prevented through the construction of a berm, placement of large boulders, or other approved techniques.
-The coverage of effective ground cover would be sufficient to prevent off-site movement of soils as guided by Forest Plan standard and guideline FW-025 and by Forest Service Handbook 2509 (R6 supplement).
+Temporary roads used during project implementation would be obliterated and landings will be scarified upon completion of project activities.
+Culverts will be removed and cross-drain ditches or water bars would be installed as needed.
+Disturbed ground will be seeded and mulched or covered with logging slash.
+Logs, or root wads will be placed across the road or landing surface.
+Post-harvest motorized access will be prevented through the construction of a berm, placement of large boulders, or other approved techniques.
+The coverage of effective ground cover will be sufficient to prevent off-site movement of soils as guided by Forest Plan standard and guideline FW-025 and by Forest Service Handbook 2509 (R6 supplement).